Employment & Internship Opportunities

 Our mission is to provide the area with diverse news, information, music and cultural programs of the highest quality.
 New England Public Radio is committed to programs that entertain, educate, and inform in a lively, provocative, varied, and sensitive way.
 We help listeners explore and enjoy the world around them and enhance the quality of their lives.

-Opportunities are available in the areas of News, Production, and Marketing.
+Opportunities are available in News, Production, Marketing and AudioFiles.
 These opportunities are designed with two purposes in mind: to provide experience in the area of interest and to help NEPR meet its operational needs.
 New England Public Radio will conduct an initial screening of applicants and contact finalists for in-person interviews.

 In addition, New England Public Radio offers unpaid news internships for students from Springfield area colleges at our Springfield Studio located at 44 Hampden Street in Springfield, MA.